HiRQA: Hierarchical Ranking and Quality Alignment for Opinion-Unaware Image Quality Assessment

 We compare HiRQA with several SOTA OU-NRIQA models, including traditional statistical approaches~\cite{NIQE,ILNIQE}), self-supervised models~\cite{BabuOUIQAAuthentic,saha2023re,madhusudana2021st,agnolucci2024arniqa}, and VLM frameworks~\cite{agnolucci2024qualityaware,Srinath_2024_WACV,wang2023exploring}.
 As noted in~\cite{agnolucci2024qualityaware}, self-supervised models rely on a NIQE-style framework that measures the distance between features of distorted images and those from a corpus of pristine references to compute the quality score.

-As shown in Table~\ref{Tab:Results_NRIQA}, HiRQA delivers consistently strong performance across all eight IQA benchmark datasets, achieving {top-three rankings} in both SROCC and PLCC across all test sets.
-It attains the \underline{highest scores} on TID2013, Kadid10k, CSIQ, and SPAQ, and offers competitive scores on authentic datasets such as LIVE-C, KonIQ10k, and LIVE-FB.
-Notably, this performance is achieved using a single ResNet-50 backbone \underline{without relying on} auxiliary modalities or reference images during inference.
+\Rebute{ As shown in Table~\ref{Tab:Results_NRIQA}, HiRQA delivers consistently competitive performance across all eight IQA benchmark datasets, achieving {top-three rankings} in both SROCC and PLCC across all test sets.
+It attains the \underline{highest scores} on TID2013, Kadid10k, CSIQ, and SPAQ, and offers competitive scores on authentic datasets such as LIVE-C, Koniq10k, and LIVE-FB.
+Notably, this performance is achieved using a single ResNet-50 backbone \underline{without relying on} auxiliary modalities or reference images during inference.}

-Unlike methods such as GRepQ, which utilize a dual-encoder architecture, or ARNIQA, which operates on both full and half-resolution images, HiRQA achieves superior performance with a \underline{single image encoder} operating on full-resolution images, avoiding multi-resolution inputs or multi-branch networks.
+\Rebute{Unlike methods such as GRepQ, which utilize a dual-encoder architecture, or ARNIQA, which operates on both full and half-resolution images, HiRQA achieves better performance with a \underline{single image encoder} operating on full-resolution images, avoiding multi-resolution inputs or multi-branch networks.
 While models like QualiCLIP and GRepQ fine-tune CLIP encoders, that are already known to exhibit strong zero-shot capabilities for IQA~\cite{wang2023exploring}, HiRQA is trained using a ResNet backbone pretrained on ImageNet and leverages only a text-encoder-based loss during training.
-Our method \underline{eliminates the dependency} on large VLMs, yet consistently matches or outperforms these SOTA models across multiple benchmarks.
+Our method \underline{eliminates the dependency} on large VLMs, yet achieves competitive or superior performance against these methods on most benchmark datasets.}

-HiRQA also offers \underline{architectural flexibility} over existing CLIP-based methods.
-For instance, methods such as QualiCLIP and GRepQ are inherently constrained by the CLIP architecture, offering limited flexibility in backbone selection since the vision encoder must remain compatible with CLIP's pertaining.
+{HiRQA also offers \underline{architectural flexibility} over existing CLIP-based methods.
+For instance, methods such as QualiCLIP and GRepQ are inherently constrained by the CLIP architecture, offering limited flexibility in backbone since the vision encoder must remain compatible with CLIP's pretraining.
 In contrast, HiRQA can be used with any standard backbone architecture.
-We demonstrate this by \textbf{HiRQA-S}, which uses a lightweight ResNet-18 as its backbone and achieves a real-time inference at just $3.5$~ms per image.
-As presented in Table~\ref{Tab:Results_NRIQA}, HiRQA-S attains competitive performance even with a much smaller backbone, demonstrating the efficiency of our design.
+We demonstrate this by \textbf{HiRQA-S}, which uses a lightweight ResNet-18 as its backbone and achieves an inference time of $3.5$~ms per image.
+As presented in Table~\ref{Tab:Results_NRIQA}, HiRQA-S attains competitive performance even with a much smaller backbone, demonstrating the efficiency of our design.}